SPARC-FAIR-Codeathon/hubmap-link/README.md

 1. Install the Angular CLI \
     `npm install -g @angular/cli`

-## Building and installing the webapp project
+## Building and Installing the Webapp

 For building and installing, the following instructions assume you have changed directories to the website dir (`cd website`).

-### Initial setup
+### Initial Webapp Setup

 Run `npm ci` to install the JavaScript dependencies into `node_modules`.

-### Development server
+### Development Webapp Server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-### Build
+### Build Webapp

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 Additional options may be configured to meet the objectives of your build.
 More information may be found at the following reference: https://angular.io/cli/build.

-### Deployment
+### Webapp Deployment

 The transpiled build artifacts are located in the `/website/dist/` directory.
 All files in the build directory should be deployed to the root directory of a static web server such as nginx or apache2.
 The CI/CD workflow described above places these build artifacts in the `gh-pages` branch to be automatically served by GitHub Pages.

-## Building and installing the proxy server
+## Building and Installing the API server

-The following instructions assume you have changed directories to the proxy server home dir (`cd api`).
+The following instructions assume you have changed directories to the API server home dir (`cd api`).

-### Initial setup
+### Initial API Server Setup

 Run `npm ci` to install the JavaScript dependencies into `node_modules`.

-The proxy server requires a SciCrunch API key to access SPARC data.
+The API server requires a SciCrunch API key to access SPARC data.
 After you have created a User identity, a key can be downloaded for free on the [SciCrunch website](https://scicrunch.org/).

+### Development API Server

 If on a linux-based OS:
 ```